Nukesor/pueue/README.md

 ## Configs

 The configuration file of Pueue is located in `~/.config/pueue.yml`.
+The default will be generated after starting pueue once.

 ```
 ---